sheffler/security_guidelines/README.md

 - Dedicated “Deployment” section in the guidelines, with clear, actionable recommendations for securing NLIP in a typical enterprise rollout.
 - Map NLIP’s security layers onto real-world system components, with help for implementers to understand their existing infrastructures (e.g., service mesh, API gateway, container clusters) each security control belongs.
+- Further integration and clarification of security controls into the core NLIP specification.

 ---